Looking for the best PC Financial credit card in Canada? You’ve got this.

 Judging by the headlines of the day, the media were astounded by the fact consumers could do their banking and their grocery shopping in the same store.

-The vision the fledgling bank was founded on was similarly novel: with a new technological era on its way, it was time Canadians could access a bank that did away with traditional storefronts in favor of online banking and low or no fee services.
+The vision the fledgling bank was founded on was similarly novel: with a new technological era on its way, it was time Canadians could access a bank that did away with traditional storefronts in favour of online banking and low or no fee services.
 And consumers could redeem store points for groceries — another unique selling point for the time.

 PC Financial now ranks highly in consumer satisfaction among mid-sized Canadian banks, according to J.D.
 Power and Associates.